 We've had a great response from across the district and there were more than 15 venues, activities, events or tours to check out during Hello Heritage.

-Participants ranged from more well-known venues like Ashby Castle and Moira Furnace to hidden gems like Thringstone House, Coalville's Century Theatre or the New Lount Colliery Heritage Trail.
+Participants ranged from more well-known venues like Ashby Castle and Moira Furnace to hidden gems like Thringstone House, Coalville's Century Theatre, or the New Lount Colliery Heritage Trail.

 Discover them all on our Hello Heritage leaflet (PDF Document, 1.11 Mb)

-Why is Hello Heritage happening?
+Why was Hello Heritage happening?

-What are we saying about Hello Heritage?
+What we said about Hello Heritage?

 Councillor Alison Smith MBE, Deputy Leader and Portfolio Holder for Community Services at NWLDC, said: “This is a brilliant opportunity to enjoy some of the real treasures of North West Leicestershire, and experience them in new and exciting ways.

 “We’ve been thrilled with the sheer number of venues that have signed up to take part, and hope families take the chance to explore and enjoy.

 “North West Leicestershire has a very proud history and culture – and we have hidden heritage on our doorstep.
 Hello Heritage fortnight is a real celebration of this.”